leandrobattochio/ApiTemplate/readme.md

-Template de um projeto WEB API .Net Core 5.0 utilizando os seguintes conceitos e tecnologias:
+.Net Core 5 API template project

 Project is separated into layers:

-	- Template.API
+	* Template.API
-		- Holds all the controllers for the API.
+		* Holds all the controllers for the API.
-	- Template.API.Core
+	* Template.API.Core
-		- Holds common information that may be used for more than one API project.
+		* Holds common information that may be used for more than one API project.
-	- Template.Application
+	* Template.Application
-		- Holds all the Commands and Queries used by the API methods.
+		* Holds all the Commands and Queries used by the API methods.
-	- Template.Core
+	* Template.Core
-		- Holds common information about Domain abstraction that may be used for more than one Domain project.
+		* Holds common information about Domain abstraction that may be used for more than one Domain project.
-	- Template.Infra
+	* Template.Infra
-		- Holds all information about database engines.
+		* Holds all information about database engines.
 Currently only Entity Framework is here, but here is where you should add your other database contexts.

 Tecnologies:

 	- FluentValidation
 		- All commands and queries are validated using FluentValidation rules.
 	- AutoMapper